 Where will the money go?

 CASCAID’s focus is to raise money for CRUK.
 Over the last 40 years, cancer survival rates in the UK have doubled.
 In the 1970s just a quarter of people survived, today that figure is half.
-The money raised via the CASCAID initiative will go towards hopefully helping to increase that figure in three key areas:
+The money raised via the CASCAID initiative will go towards hopefully helping to increase that figure in areas such as:

 Leading scientist’s in children’s cancers have helped to identify that there are different types of childhood brain tumour.
 Teams are now using this knowledge to search for new drugs that target the different DNA mistakes in these types of childhood brain tumours.